unimi-dse/c1377f4b/README.md

 ##### Once installed the needed packages (`devtools`, `ggplot2`, `dplyr`), it's possible to call the following functions to observe the data differently:

-1. `Import Data` returns the data contained in the dataset.
+1. `cwur.data` returns the data contained in the dataset.

 2. `Score700` plots the score ranks over 700 of universities across the years.